Abay42/Weather/README.md

 # Weather App

-Weather App is a web application that allows users to check the weather information and latest news for a specific city.
-It also includes a visual representation of the geographical locations of the entered cities on a map.It shows the temparature and pressure, wind speed and etc.
+Weather App is a web application that allows users to check the weather information and latest news for a specific city.It shows the temparature and pressure, wind speed and etc.

 ## Features